 A charcoal chimney is a simple and easy way to start charcoal briquettes or lump charcoal.
 The device is simple, a metal cylinder that can pack charcoal together while flames and hot air rise through the briquettes.

-Once the coals are ready, flip the chimney starter and dump the charcoal in your grill.
+Once the coals are lit, flip the chimney starter and dump the charcoal in your grill.

 The chimney can be put on top of a grill grate or concrete.
 It is important to remember that the chimney will get hot generate a lot of heat.
 Please keep it away from flammable items or anything you don’t want charcoal ash on.